bobbyiliev/introduction-to-bash-scripting/ebook/en/content/021-how-to-send-emails-with-bash.md

 Now that you have `ssmtp` installed, in order to configure it to use your SMTP server when sending emails, you need to edit the SSMTP configuration file.

-Using your favourite text editor opent the `/etc/ssmtp/ssmtp.conf` file:
+Using your favourite text editor to open the `/etc/ssmtp/ssmtp.conf` file:

 ```bash
 sudo nano /etc/ssmtp/ssmtp.conf
 ```

-You need to incldue the your SMTP configuration:
+You need to include your SMTP configuration:

 ```
 root=postmaster